 The Rugby League Reads magazine includes a range of texts taught in primary schools including factual and literary texts, with the focus on Rugby League as key reading content.
 The Magazine, and related activities, is suitable for Years 3 - 6, and each issue is available in sets of 25 copies.

 All sixteen clubs are represented in each issue through a specific text as well as a focusing on a player from each club who is selected as the ‘Reading Captain’.

 As well as the Magazine, complimentary Teacher Resources are provided, which include activities for each Club's text.
 The activities are underpinned with philosophical frameworks and theories commonly used at schools, including Bloom’s Taxonomy and Gardner’s Multiple Intelligences as well as incorporating key boy’s education strategies and research.

-Teaching activities will be available shortly through the Macmillan website - click here.
+Teaching activities are available through the Macmillan website - click here to download the resource.

 The Macmillan partnership sees the resources expanded to include a new fiction book titled “Footy Fables” - humorous short stories based around National Rugby League themes.

 This dynamic book is ideal for literacy sessions, or a quiet read (with a good laugh).
 The diverse short fiction texts will engage a wide range of students.

 Containing 16 ripping short stories – one for each NRL club – with references to current NRL players, teams, events and concepts, ensures readers will be able to relate to the characters and settings.